snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Tag**:
-Special characters that can be inserted into Fungus Say Commands, to control other aspects of the scene, such as the playing of a sound, or the shaking of the camera, or the sending of a message to cause other Blocks to start executing.
+Special characters that can be inserted into %Fungus Say Commands, to control other aspects of the scene, such as the playing of a sound, or the shaking of the camera, or the sending of a message to cause other Blocks to start executing.

 <!-- ------------------------ -->